-- Registered Shareholders: Click "I have a control number" and then enter your control number and password "canfor2021" (case sensitive).
-The control number located on the form of proxy accompanying this Information Circular or in the email notification you received from AST is your control number.
+- Registered Shareholders: Click "I have a control number" and then enter your control number and password "canfor2022" (case sensitive).
+The control number located on the form of proxy accompanying this Information Circular is your control number.
 If you use your control number to log in to the virtual Meeting, any vote you cast at the virtual Meeting will revoke any proxy you previously submitted.
-If you do not wish revoke a previously submitted proxy, you should not vote during the virtual Meeting. - Duly appointed proxyholders: Click "I have a control number" and then enter your control number and password "canfor2021" (case sensitive).
-Proxyholders who have been duly appointed and registered with AST as described in this Information Circular will receive a control number by email from AST after the proxy voting deadline has passed.

-• Guests: Click "Guest" and then complete the online form.
+If you do not wish revoke a previously submitted proxy, you should not vote during the virtual Meeting. - Duly appointed proxyholders: Click "I have a control number" and then enter your control number and password "canfor2022" (case sensitive).
+Proxyholders who have been duly appointed and registered with TSX as described in this Information Circular will receive a control number by email from TSX after the proxy voting deadline has passed. - Guests: Click "Guest" and then complete the online form.